minhduc2672002/glamira-people-behavior-DWH/Readme.md

 ## 1.Introduction
-In this project, we'll use dbt (Data Build Tool) and SQL on Google BigQuery for data transformation.
-Our goal is to convert raw data into a more accessible format for extracting insights. dbt, an open-source tool, will help us effectively transform data in our warehouses.
-We'll use SQL for data management and Google BigQuery, a fully-managed, serverless data warehouse, for super-fast SQL queries.
+In this project, I'll use dbt (Data Build Tool) and SQL on Google BigQuery for data transformation.
+My goal is to convert raw data into a more accessible format for extracting insights. dbt, an open-source tool, will help me effectively transform data in my warehouses.
+I'll use SQL for data management and Google BigQuery, a fully-managed, serverless data warehouse, for super-fast SQL queries.

-##
 ## 2.Installation
 Set up dbt: https://geode-chair-2e1.notion.site/dbt-Set-up-7ed0cf05970f4588b498f0e7d5c98f5b?pvs=4

 ## 3.Objective
 Data is information about users' actions from the time they visit your website until they add to cart and successfully checkout.
 Data collected from 2020-04-01 → 2020-06-04 from 223 countries with about 41 million records.
 The main information of the data includes ip address, access time, action type, current url, selected option type, product_id, price, amount,...